NHL Hall of Fame

 He was inducted into the Hockey Hall of Fame in 2017, a first-ballot selection that reflected his legendary status in both the NHL and international hockey.
 Teemu Selänne’s legacy is one of class, consistency, and unforgettable moments.

-Selanne's Awards and Records
+Selanne's Awards and Honors

 • Calder Memorial Trophy (1993 – NHL Rookie of the Year)